-The Block Directory is a new way block editor users discover, test and install new blocks for their website.
-It is only available to content creators who also have the capabilities to install and activate plugins.
+The Block Directory is a new way for block editor users to discover, test and install new blocks on their website.
+It is available to content creators who have the capability to install and activate plugins.

 - Type a keyword in the search field of the Inserter, like “team” or “staff”.

-- If the first choice not work out, you can go back to the search and select a different one that also will be installed.
+- If the first choice doesn’t suit your needs, you can go back to the search and select a different one that also will be installed.

 In this video shows you how the Block Directory works.
 It’s starts at 3:00 time stamp.
 Start it at the beginning if you are new to the block editor and need a refresher.